-James Langabeer II, PhD, MBA is a tenured full professor of biomedical informatics, and holds joint appointments with the McGovern Medical School (Emergency Medicine) and the UT School of Public Health (Health Management and Policy), and the School of Biomedical Informatics.
+James Langabeer II, PhD, EdD, FACHE is a tenured full professor.
+He holds joint appointments at the McGovern Medical School (Emergency Medicine), UT School of Public Health (Health Management and Policy), and the School of Biomedical Informatics.

 Dr. Langabeer is a cognitive scientist and health services researcher that focuses on emergency, cardiovascular, and addiction medicine.
 He has built an international reputation for his research in improving quality of care, and is most interested in information processing and cognitive choices.
 He is a member of the American Society for Addiction Medicine, the American Psychological Association, and the American Heart Association.
-His career has involved hospital executive leadership, technology startups and commercialization, management consulting, and health care research and teaching.
+His career has involved hospital leadership, technology startups, management consulting, and health research and teaching.
 Langabeer was the founding Chief Executive Officer of Greater Houston Healthconnect (one of the largest regional health information exchanges in the country).
-He has helped develop and lead multiple research centers, including the UTHealth Center for Emergency Research and helped co-develop the Fleming Center for Healthcare Management.
+He has helped develop and lead multiple research centers, including the UTHealth Center for Emergency Research and the Fleming Center for Healthcare Management.
 He was previously on the graduate management faculty at Boston University.

 Langabeer earned his PhD in operations research/decision sciences from the University of Lancaster (England) School of Management.
 He is the author of multiple textbooks, including the best-selling Healthcare Operations Management: A Systems Perspective (Jones and Bartlett), utilized in hundreds of graduate healthcare management programs.
 Dr. Langabeer serves as the National Chair of the Ambulatory Health Quality Committee for the American Heart Association, as well as several other national quality committees for AHA.
 He served as the AHA scientific advisor for multiple large research projects in Wyoming and North Texas in recent years.
 He has been funded by the Centers for Disease Control and Prevention and the US Department of Health and Human Services.
 He is also an Associate Editor of the Western Journal of Emergency Medicine and on the Editorial Board for the Journal of Healthcare Management.